How is the energy storage charging and discharging capacity defined

 - How to control charging and discharging of energy storage

-- How to calculate peak and valley energy storage capacity configuration
+- How to calculate energy storage charging and discharging

-- How is the energy storage and charging scene in west asia
+- How to use the outdoor energy storage charging station

 - How to cooperate with mobile energy storage charging vehicles